AMUSED: An Annotation Framework of Multi-modal Social Media Data: Abstract

 \section{Abstract}

-\begin{quote} In this paper, we present a semi-automated framework called AMUSED for gathering multi-modal annotated data from the multiple social media platforms.
-The framework is designed to mitigate the issues of collecting and annotating social media data by cohesively combining machine and human in the data collection process.
-From a given list of the articles from professional news media or blog, AMUSED detects links to the social media posts from news articles and then downloads contents of the same post from the respective social media platform to gather details about that specific post.
-The framework is capable of fetching the annotated data from multiple platforms like Twitter, YouTube, Reddit.
-The framework aims to reduce the workload and problems behind the data annotation from the social media platforms.
-AMUSED can be applied in multiple application domains, as a use case, we have implemented the framework for collecting COVID-19 misinformation data from different social media platforms. \end{quote}
+Social media nowadays is both an important news source and used for spreading misinformation.
+Systematically studying social media phenomena, however, has been challenging due to the lack of labelled data.
+This paper presents the semi-automated annotation framework AMUSED for gathering multi-lingual multi-modal annotated data from social networking sites.
+The framework is designed to mitigate the workload in collecting and annotating social media data by cohesively combining machine and human in the data collection process.
+From a given list of news articles, AMUSED detects links to social media posts and then downloads the data from the respective social networking sites and assigns a label to it.
+The framework can fetch the annotated data from multiple platforms like Twitter, YouTube, and Reddit.
+As a use case, we have implemented AMUSED for collecting COVID-19 misinformation data from different social media sites from 8\,077 fact-checked articles into four different categories of Misinformation. \keywords{Data Annotation \and Social media \and Misinformation\and News articles \and Fact-checking}